orgvue2/orgvue-advanced/security_and_administration/role_based_access_control_method.md

 ![](A1-003.datasetlevel1.png)

 3. Set a permission group's access level to a dataset using Tags
-    * Select a dataset from the Home Screen and click on ‘Tags..’ icon at the top-right Only listed roles (and admins) can see the dataset, though others may be able to edit it (useful for webforms and branches)
+  4. Select a dataset from the Home Screen and click on ‘Tags..’ icon at the top-right
-    * Using ‘Apply tag’ dialogue, set appropriate access levels for a permission group
+  6. Using ‘Apply tag’ dialogue, set appropriate access levels for a permission group
-    * Tags are displayed along with dataset name and date modified
+  7. Tags are displayed along with dataset name and date modified

 ![](A1-004.datasetlevel2.png)